NeoTeo/Awesome-Sustainability-Actions/ASA.md

 *Ask for your ice cream in a waffle cone.*
 It will bio degrade whatever you do with it and it avoids paper cup and plastic spoons.

+##### Less soap
+*Use few soaps and body products.*
+Water will clean you of almost anything.
+Most everything else is to make you smell nice.
+Pick one.